-At the beginning of the first year, based on the research plan submitted at the time of admission, a primary supervisor and a secondary supervisor are assigned to give guidance in developing a clear research topic and plan based on the top the student originally proposed.
-Appropriate advice and guidance will be given to the proposed research plan through review in the “Research Plan Review” and the “Logic Review”.
-In addition, guidance on planning for “Project Research Ⅰ”
+At the beginning of the first year, based on the research plan submitted during the admissions process, a primary supervisor and a secondary supervisor are assigned to give guidance to clarify the research topic and plan of the original proposal.
+Appropriate advice and guidance will be provided by the supervisors to the student on their proposed research plan through the “Research Plan Review” and the “Logic Review,” in addition to guidance on planning during “Project Research Ⅰ.”

 In the second semester, while incorporating the results of “Media Creation Research Ⅰ”, students will proceed with their research while regularly meeting with their primary and secondary advisors to report their progress and consult on the topic and aims of their research and project, as well as on the content and methods.
-Finally, students will complete their yearly dissertation research and project, and submit a doctoral status report after presenting at the “Doctoral Research Status Report Meeting”.
-In addition, the primary supervisor will provide guidance concerning the publication of the dissertation and the exhibition of the work to meet the qualifications for submission.
+Finally, students will complete their yearly dissertation research and project, by submitting a doctoral status report after the “Doctoral Research Status Report Meeting.”
+In addition, the primary supervisor will provide guidance on qualifications for submission and publication of the dissertation as well as the exhibition of the work.

 Class 1: Guidance